 Every fan of Lord of The Rings wants to visit the lush pastures of The Shire at The Hobbiton Movie Set.
-Even if you are not a fan, if you are in Auckland, this should be on your list of things to see.
-And, if you’ve not seen the trilogy watch it on your flight over.
+Even if you are not a fan, this should be on your list of things to see if you are in Auckland.
+And, if you’ve not seen the trilogy, watch it on your flight.
 If you don’t, well, you were warned.
 You will get called out in jest by the guide, and everyone will look at you like you have three heads!

-You’ll hear about this on tour so that I won’t give away the whole story.
-Sir Peter Jackson, the New Zealand film director, screenwriter, and film producer of Lord of the Rings trilogy, sent a team to find the ideal location for Hobbiton.
-They conducted an aerial search and found what was a farm.
+You’ll hear about this on tour so I won’t give away the whole story.
+Sir Peter Jackson, the New Zealand film director, screenwriter, and film producer of the Lord of the Rings trilogy, sent a team to find the ideal location for Hobbiton.
+They conducted an aerial search and saw what a farm was.
 Initially, the set was built to be temporary, but fate had other plans.
 That’s all I am going to tell you.
-If you want to hear the whole story, you will have to visit.
+If you want to hear the whole story, you must visit.

 Getting To The Hobbiton Movie Set

-It’s 111 miles from Auckland to Hobbiton.
-Almost everyone that visits New Zealand rents a car or a motor home to explore.
+Hobbiton is 111 miles from Auckland.
+Almost everyone who visits New Zealand rents a car or a motor home to explore.
 Given this, you do not need to organize your tour with a third-party service unless you need transportation to The Hobbiton Movie Set.
 In short, buy tickets directly from The Hobbiton Movie Set and drive to the location.
-Once you arrive, it’s private property, and then you do need to take a tour.
-You cannot get to The Hobbiton Movie Set yourself, nor can you see it from a distance.
-You must take the bus included in your ticket.
+Once you arrive, it’s private property, and you need to take a tour.
+You cannot get to The Hobbiton Movie Set or see it from a distance.
+You must accept the bus included in your ticket.

 Tip: Tours run on a schedule and you must make a reservation.
 If you do not you will not get in on the day of.
 Many people were turned away while we were there because they did not have a pre-paid ticket.
 Realistically, you should get your tickets for The Hobbiton Movie Set before you get to New Zealand.

 A guide will navigate you through the shire, pointing out all the different points of interest.
-They will talk to you through which scenes were filmed where and point out who lived where on this walking tour.
-As you stroll through the shire, the tour ends at The Green Dragon Inn.
+They will talk to you about which scenes were filmed and point out who lived where on this walking tour.
+The tour ends at The Green Dragon Inn as you stroll through the shire.